foundry-vtt-community/wiki.js/development/api/applicationv2.md

 ApplicationV2 is an entirely new set of classes that serve as a complete alternative to the original Application class.
 If you are building a new UI element in Foundry and otherwise only plan to support Version 12 and later, it is strongly recommended you use ApplicationV2 instead of the original Application class.

-Code for ApplicationV2 and its related classes can be found at `yourFoundryInstallPath\resources\app\client-esm\applications`.
+Code for ApplicationV2 and its related classes can be found at `yourFoundryInstallPath/resources/app/client-esm/applications`.

 ---
 ## Key Concepts